calls for articles: building materials in architecture

 This an open call to you all, whether you wish to discuss any of your own particular projects, or something you have seen and noted, or ideas for materials not yet developed.
 Details, technical specs welcome.
 Tell us why you want to write about a particular building material or building system.

-proposals by December 1, 2025.
-The proposals might outline something you've already built, or written about or studied.
+Proposals might outline something you've already built, or written about or studied.
 Or they may outline something you wish to research for a short article: the first step of perhaps a larger project or study.
 What we are looking for is a concise outline of an article, essay, photo-essay or video that we can fairly consider, so not too abstract or vague in the writing, and not off-topic.

 Final submissions are due 6 weeks later, January 15, 2026, so make sure you have time for this.